15richa/Capstone/README.md

 This project has been designed to simulate an end-to-end DevOps project implementation.

 # Requirement
 1. Dockerize a production application which is written in flask.
-Sample flask applicaion used: https://github.com/15richa/flask-sample.git
+Sample flask applicaion used: https://github.com/15richa/flask-sample.git.
+Fork this project as you would later enable webhooks for Git to send events to Jenkins.
 2. Use Kubernetes to deploy this app
 3. Create a Jenkins pipeline to deploy the latest version of the app the moment there is a change on the github repo
 4. Create an automated test case, to verify the app is working.
 Only when the test case is passed, the application will be deployed on Kubernetes.
 For testing, application has to be deployed on Docker